-A declaration of trust is a basic grantor trust used the first grantor wants to have the trust operational and have full control.
-The grantor declars him r herself to be trustee of certain identified assets and serves as the initial trustee.
+A declaration of trust is a basic grantor trust used when the grantor wants to have the trust operational and have full control.
+The grantor declares him or herself to be trustee of certain identified assets and serves as the initial trustee.